seankhl/fzf-mksh/README.md

 $FZF_ALT_C_OPTS
 $FZF_CTRL_R_OPTS
 ```
 4. In the shell where these files are sourced, press `CTRL-T`, `ALT-C`, `CTRL-R`, or `<TAB>` to your heart's content!
-All four key bindings are already made for you in the relevant files.
+All four key-bindings are already made for you in the relevant files.

 ## Details